Sugarpie269/Deckbuilder_RTS/ProjectDocument.md

 **The following section explains the general process I (Liam) underwent in creating the UI.
 It's quite long.**

-**Liam:** Very nearly everything in the Canvas prefab of our game project was designed and implemented by me.
+Very nearly everything in the Canvas prefab of our game project was designed and implemented by me.
 Jarod did come in and organize the Card prefab used in the UI several weeks back, but otherwise the UI is my doing.
 The majority of my scripting was done within [PlayerController.cs](https://github.com/Sugarpie269/Deckbuilder_RTS/blob/097c84b74d0517a4735afedfad0746ea5a089940/DeckbuilderRTS/Assets/Resources/Scripts/Player/PlayerController.cs).
 To start from the beginning:

 I added several utilities to the UI: a facedown deck asset, three different card slots to represent the 3 cards in the player's hand, and a faceup discard pile asset.